peermaps/docs/georender.md

 For areas, all edges with a count `!= 1` are presumed to be on the surface of the polygon, either on the exterior surface or along the interior surfaces for holes.
-If you need to do include interior points for mesh refinement or have explicit control over which edges are along the polygon surface (for example, when clipping large geometries), use `AREA_WITH_EDGES` below.
+If you need to include interior points for mesh refinement or have explicit control over which edges are along the polygon surface (for example, when clipping large geometries), use `AREA_WITH_EDGES` below.